A polynomial time and space heuristic algorithm for T-count: Polynomial complexity heuristic algorithm

 In this section we describe a heuristic algorithm that returns a T-count-optimal circuit in polynomial time and space.
-We developed a novel way of pruning the search space depending upon some properties of intermediate unitaries.
+We developed a novel way of pruning the search space.
+We group the intermediate unitaries according to some properties and then select one such group according to some criteria.
+None of the previous algorithms use pruning, nor was there any evidence that an efficient pruning of the search space is possible for this particular problem.
+More detail explanation has been given in the following paragraphs.

 In the provable algorithm described in Section \ref{sec:algo} we used a nested meet-in-the-middle technique to search for a set of $\chan{R(P_i)}$ such that $\chan{U}^{\dag}\prod_{i=\tcount(U)}^1\chan{R(P_i)}$ is $\chan{C_0}$ for some $C_0\in\cliff_n$.
 Alternatively, we can also search for a set of $\chan{R(P_i)}^{-1}$ such that $\left(\prod_{i=1}^m\chan{R(P_i)}^{-1}\right)\chan{U}$ is $\chan{C_0}$ for some $C_0\in\cliff_n$, which is the approach taken by our heuristic algorithm.
 As in Section \ref{sec:algo} we build a tree but instead we store $\chan{U}$ in the root.
 This time the edges represent $\chan{R(P)}^{-1}$ for some $P\in\pauli_n\setminus\{\id\}$.
 We stop building this tree the moment we reach a node which stores $\chan{C_0}$ for some $C_0\in\cliff_n$.
 This implies that the path from the root to this leaf gives a decomposition of $\chan{U}$.
 Unlike Section \ref{sec:algo}, we build a number of trees with increasing depth.
 We stop at the first tree which gives us a decomposition.
 In other words, in our synthesis algorithm MIN-T-SYNTH, we perform a number of iterations of a procedure $\mathcal{A}$, in which we build one such tree with target depth increasing by 1 in each iteration.
 In these kinds of searches the size of the tree is one of the important factors that determine the complexity of the algorithm.
 To reduce the complexity we try to prune this tree (Figure \ref{fig:heuristic}).